On the Interplay between Self-Driving Cars and Public Transportation: The Interplay between AMoD Systems and Public Transport

 In reality, individual customers have different values of time such that demands become heterogeneous.
 We consider such heterogeneity by defining $\valueTime\sim\mathbb{P}$ to be dependent on some probability distribution~$\mathbb{P}$.
 Moreover, to account for variations in \gls{abk:amod} operators' overall prices, we introduce a zero-mean uncertainty.
-This uncertainty accounts for customers valuing the service of a given operator more than the other, and for stochasticity in an \gls{abk:amod} operator service.
-Accordingly, we modify \cref{eq:homogenenous reaction curve} to
+This uncertainty accounts for customers valuing the service of a given operator more than the other and for stochasticity in an \gls{abk:amod} operator service.
+Accordingly,

+where the expected value is with respect to $\valueTime$ and $\varepsilon_j$.
 In this work, we proceed with uniformly distributed values of time.
 We also assume that $\varepsilon_1=0$ and that $\varepsilon_2$ is uniformly distributed and zero-mean, and choose the parameter of the distribution such that it results in realizations that are one order of magnitude smaller than realizations of the value of time.
-This second probability distribution allows to distinguish the two \gls{abk:amod} operators; else, the reaction $\reactionCurve{i}$ would be ill-defined.
-Overall, the corresponding reaction curves are in line with the current literature on discrete choice models \citep[see, e.g.,][]{Train2009}.
+This second probability distribution allows us to distinguish the two \gls{abk:amod} operators; else, the reaction $\reactionCurve{i}$ would be ill-defined.
+The resulting reaction curves can also be seen as a special case of general discrete choice models (e.g., see \cite{Train2009,Cantarella1997}).